emilcode-dev/nightingale/README.md

 ## 🛣 Roadmap

 * [x] Setup local MLflow tracking server
-* [ ] Setup remote MLflow tracking server in the cloud
+* [ ] Setup remote MLflow tracking server in the cloud or use databricks.
 * [ ] Setup Github actions pipeline
 * [ ] Use DVC for data versioning
 * [ ] Integrate ONNX